 Password manager tools (e.g., 1Password) make it easy to remember only one password, while allowing you to use long, unique passwords for every website.
 Password manager will make your life both easier and more secure.
 How?
 You use one password to unlock your encrypted password “vault,” which securely stores your unique passwords, allowing you to access and automatically fill them out on all of your devices.

-Learn more about password managers for beginners.
+Learn more about choosing a password manager.

 On top of using unique passwords, one of the most important things we can do for account security is use more than a password.

 Two factor authentication (2FA) strengthens logins by requiring a second piece of information, or a second “factor” beyond your password.
-This second factor is usually something you can access to prove who you are, but strangers are (hopefully) less likely control, such as a temporary code delivered through your mobile device, or something on your body (e.g., a fingerprint).
+This second factor is usually something you can access to prove who you are, but strangers are (hopefully) less likely to control, such as a temporary code delivered through your mobile device, or something on your body (e.g., a fingerprint).

-There are a few popular ways to access 2FA, including codes delivered over SMS text messages, authentication apps (e.g., Google Authenticator, Authy, or Duo), as well as physical hardware devices, like a Yubikey, making it significantly more difficult for someone else to log in.
+There are a few popular ways to access 2FA, including codes delivered over SMS text messages, authentication apps (e.g., Google Authenticator, Authy, or Duo), as well as physical hardware devices, like a YubiKey, making it significantly more difficult for someone else to log in.

 The gift of safer devices